Bundaberg Hostel Association

 Quality accommodation with room rate from $210 per week, including work arrangement, transport to and from work, kitchen, bathroom & laundry facilities.
 Centrally located in the middle of town.

-Never give your passport or other identity documents to anyone.
-You will be asked to show your passport and a copy will be taken at check in to confirm identity and to check visa rights to work in Australia, however passports should never be taken for any other reason.
+You will be asked to show your passport and a copy will be taken at check in to confirm identity and to check visa rights to work in Australia, however passports should not be kept for any other reason.
 All employers will require a copy of your Visa Entitlements to Work (accessed easily by the “My Vevo” app and a copy of your passport for proof if identity.

 Most hostels in the region charge between 1-2 weeks rent plus a bond in advance at check in.
 Rent is generally paid 1 week in advance after that.
 Bonds (or security deposits) are retained by the hostel and will be refunded when you leave as long as bond conditions have been met.
 Bond conditions should be provided to you at check in outlining the reasons why you may lose some or all of your bond.